Robert A. Weiss: Education

-Weiss earned his bachelor's degree from Columbia University, after which he obtained his MD from Johns Hopkins University School of Medicine, class of 1978.
-He did his residency in dermatology at Johns Hopkins, then went on to additional fellowship training in dermatologic research at the National Institutes of Health.
-Weiss is board certified by the American Board of Dermatology.
+Weiss received a Bachelor of Arts from Columbia University before earning an MD from the Johns Hopkins University School of Medicine in 1978.
+He completed a dermatology residency at Johns Hopkins from 1980 to 1983, followed by a dermatologic research fellowship in the Immunology Division at the National Institutes of Health from 1983 to 1984.
+Weiss is board certified by the American Board of Dermatology and has prepared examination questions for the board.